longhorn/website/content/docs/1.7.0/deploy/important-notes/index.md

 To apply the storage network to existing RWX volumes, you must detach the volumes, enable the [Storage Network For RWX Volume Enabled](../../references/settings#storage-network-for-rwx-volume-enabled) setting, and then reattach the volumes.

 For more information, see [Issue #8184](https://github.com/longhorn/longhorn/issues/8184).

+## Resilience

+### RWX Volumes Fast Failover

+RWX Volumes fast failover is introduced in Longhorn v1.7.0 to improve resilience to share-manager pod failures.
+This failover mechanism quickly detects and responds to share-manager pod failures independently of the Kubernetes node failure sequence and timing.
+For more information, see https://github.com/longhorn/longhorn/issues/6205.

+### Support Configurable Timeout for Replica Rebuilding and Snapshot cloning

+Since Longhorn v1.7.0, configurable timeouts for replica rebuilding and snapshot cloning are supported.
+Prior to v1.7.0, the timeout for replica rebuilding was capped at 24 hours, which could cause failures for large volumes in slow bandwidth environments.
+Now, the timeout is still 24 hours by default but can be adjusted to accommodate different environments.
+More information can be found [Settings Reference](http://0.0.0.0:8085/docs/1.7.0/references/settings/#long-grpc-timeout).

+## Data Integrity and Reliability

+### Support Periodic and On-Demand Full Backups to Enhance Backup Reliability

+Since Longhorn v1.7.0, periodic and on-demand full backups have been supported to enhance backup reliability.
+Prior to v1.7.0, the initial backup was a full backup, with subsequent backups being incremental.
+If any block became corrupted, all backup revisions relying on that block would also be corrupted.
+To address this issue, Longhorn now supports performing a full backup after every N incremental backups, as well as on-demand full backups.
+This approach decreases the likelihood of backup corruption and enhances the overall reliability of the backup process.
+For more information, see [Recurring Snapshots and Backups](../../snapshots-and-backups/scheduling-backups-and-snapshots/) and [Create a Backup](../../snapshots-and-backups/backup-and-restore/create-a-backup/).

+### High Availability of Backing Images

+To address the single point of failure (SPOF) issue with backing images, high availability for backing images was introduced in Longhorn v1.7.0.
+For more information, please see [Backing Image](../../advanced-resources/backing-image/backing-image/#number-of-copies).

+## V2 Data Engine

+### Longhorn System Upgrade

+Longhorn currently does not support live upgrading of V2 volumes.
+Ensure that all V2 volumes are detached before initiating the upgrade process.

+### Introduction of Online Replica Rebuilding

+Online replica rebuilding was introduced in Longhorn 1.7.0, so offline replica rebuilding has been removed.

+### Block-type Disk Supports SPDK AIO, NVMe and VirtIO Bdev Drivers

+Before Longhorn v1.7.0, Longhorn block-type disks only supported the SPDK AIO bdev driver, which introduced extra performance penalties.
+Since v1.7.0, block devices can be directly managed by SPDK NVMe or VirtIO bdev drivers, improving IO performance through a kernel bypass scheme.
+For more information, see this [link](https://github.com/longhorn/longhorn/issues/7672).

+### Introduction of Filesystem Trim

+Filesystem trim is supported since Longhorn v1.7.0.
+If a disk is managed by the SPDK AIO bdev driver, the Trim (UNMAP) operation is not recommended in a production environment (ref).
+It is recommended to manage a block-type disk with an NVMe bdev driver.

+### Linux Kernel on Longhorn Nodes

+Host machines with Linux kernel 5.15 may unexpectedly reboot when volume-related IO errors occur.
+To prevent this, update the Linux kernel on Longhorn nodes to version 5.19 or later.
+For more information, see [Prerequisites](../../v2-data-engine/prerequisites/).
+Version 6.7 or later is recommended for improved system stability.

+### Snapshot Creation Time as shown in the UI occasionally changes

+Snapshots created before Longhorn v1.7.0 may change occasionally.
+This issue arises because the engine randomly selects a replica and its snapshot map each time the UI requests snapshot information or when a replica is rebuilt with a random healthy replica.
+This can lead to potential time gaps between snapshots among different replicas.
+Although this bug was fixed in v1.7.0, snapshots created before this version may still encounter the issue.
+For more information, see this [link](https://github.com/longhorn/longhorn/issues/7641).

+### Unable to Revert a Volume to a Snapshot Created before Longhorn v1.7.0

+Reverting a volume to a snapshot created before Longhorn v1.7.0 is not supported due to an incorrect UserCreated flag set on the snapshot.
+The workaround is to back up the existing snapshots before upgrading to Longhorn v1.7.0 and restore them if needed.
+The bug is fixed in v1.7.0, and more information can be found [here](https://github.com/longhorn/longhorn/issues/9054).